This post may contain affiliate links. If you click through and make a purchase, I may earn a small commission at no extra cost to you.

 There will be consequences either way.

-- You’ll regain footing by withdrawing from the dynamic created and re-engaing in a different setting.
+Consequence 2 You’ll regain footing by withdrawing from the dynamic created and re-engaging in a different setting.
 You will demonstrate to yourself and your subconscious—through actions—that how you feel is important and how you want to feel is worthy of pursuit.

 The manager initiated a power dynamic.
 You are, indirectly, reminded that your behavior in response to how you’re being treated will impact your standing in the company.
-Arguing is directly insubordinate and could result in disciplinary action.
-Allowing the behavior, when it feels wrong to you, diminishes your self-view and self-worth and your overall quality of life.
+Arguing could result in disciplinary action.
+Allowing the behavior diminishes your self-view and self-worth and your overall quality of happiness in life.

 It’s important to understand that you cannot protect yourself from the impacts of allowed negative behavior.